SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-16-vaccine-writing-hard.md

       _but allocated about \\$8 million to their sheriffs._  Because&hellip; apparently more
       cops make everything better? __For the flood alert system, they spent no money at all.__

     In consequence of this, more than 100 people lie dead.

-    The rot runs deep.
-Not even death deters them.
+The rot runs deep: not even death deters them.

 These are not the truth-seeking behaviors of scientists; these are the mathematically illiterate behaviors of superstitious _children._